ryansmith940/support-challenge-problems/problem-1/README.md

 1) What is the program doing?
 1) Why is it not working?
 1) What is a possible solution?
-1) Are there any other solutions?
+1) Are there any other posible solutions?